Updated March 12, 2019 – Film added to list.

 2. The Associate

 This is a man’s world, but it wouldn’t be nothing, nothing, without a woman or a girl. – James Brown

 When it comes to big business, it’s still mostly a man’s world, a white man at that.
-This comedy takes you on the journey of a single, Black shrewd businessperson, Laurel Ayres, played by Whoopi Goldberg.
+This comedy takes you on the journey of a shrewd Black businesswoman, Laurel Ayres, played by Whoopi Goldberg.
 See how she outwits the good ole boys on Wall St. and what fuels her motivation.
-Black people know we’re the best, it’s just a matter of how we employ our ingenuity to accomplish our vision despite the intended roadblocks.
+Black (African) people know we’re the best, it’s just a matter of how we employ our ingenuity to accomplish our vision despite their strategically placed roadblocks.

 3. Pursuit of Happyness

 Christopher Gardner went from homelessness while caring for his 5-year-old son, Christopher Jr. to multimillionaire and owner of Gardner Rich & Co.
 When defeat looks inevitable, Christopher remains unconquered becoming an investor under arduous circumstances.
 If you find yourself at the bottom, not feeling educated enough or privileged enough, watch this film.
 Plus, Will and Jaden Smith deliver a phenomenal father and son performance.

 4. Barber Shop Franchise

 Yes, you quite possibly seen all of them, however, watch them again with a purposeful eye.
 There are plausibly some overlooked jewels of wisdom in this comedy about a Black barbershop owner attempting to do right by his family and stay true to his community on Chicago’s Southside.

 Don’t sleep on this Tyler Perry drama just because Madea isn’t in it.
 Alfre Woodard plays Alice Pratt, a small diner owner proving building brick by brick with patience and attention to detail, can position one to become the unsuspected millionaire next door.
 In The Family That Preys “the meek inherit the earth.”